Keyclic/keyclic-sdk/README.md

-To build SDKs (maven is required).
+To build SDKs (docker is required).

 ```bash
 bin/app generate